slackhq/tiny-thumb/README.md

 # Tiny Thumb 🤏
-A novel form of lossy image compression based on predetermined JPEG parameters.
+A novel, efficient, and practical method of implementing lossy compression that produces visually appealing image previews.

 ![](./img/tiny-thumb-ios.gif)

-This method is particularly useful in client/server models where payload size is a concern and custom client side manipulation of the payload, prior to display, is possible.
-At the time of writing Slack uses this algorithm in its product to efficiently inline image previews into certain API responses.
+This technique is useful in client/server models where bandwidth is a constraint and custom client side manipulation of the payload, prior to display, is possible.

+Slack uses this algorithm in its product to efficiently inline image previews into certain API responses.
 These previews are displayed to end users while the high resolution content is being fetched over the network.

 ## Example Usage
-In the example below we will downsample a 32067 byte image to 210 bytes and then upsample and apply a gaussian blur.
+In the example below we will downsample a 32067 byte image to 210 bytes and then upsample and post-process.

 ```
 % identify img/cy.jpg